eloquent/git-version-webpack-plugin/README.md

 }
 ~~~

-Note that the order of plugins is significant.
-That is, `HtmlWebpackPlugin` must
+Note that the order of plugins _may_ be significant.
+That is,
-appear before `GitVersionPlugin`.
+`HtmlWebpackPlugin` _may_ need to appear before `GitVersionPlugin`.
+Although
+this no longer seems to be true under Webpack 5.

 ## Features